imhicihu/Good-practices-on-repository-creation/README.md

 * Writing tests
      * Fork this repo.
 Open an issue-pull request or just comment the workflow described
 * Code review
      * There is no code.
-Just time-savers, reminders and rules of good practice to optimize Time (a human creation)
+Just time-savers, reminders and rules of good practice to optimize _Time_ (a human creation)
 * Other guidelines
-     * This repo is a _massive_ guideline.
+     * This repo is a _massive_ guideline

 ### Who do I talk to? ###